sparky8512/yagrc/README.md

         stub = subtract_pb2_grpc.SubtractionStub(channel)
         response = stub.SubtractOne(subtract_pb2.Minuend(number=5))
 ```
+Note the usage of the `global` statements in `import_protocols()`, without which, the imports would only be valid within that function context.

 With this pattern, if the protoc-generated files are available in the module import path, they will be used.
 If not, they will be loaded when needed via reflection.

 Note that `GrpcImporter.configure` is not especially tread safe, so calling it in multiple threads simultaneously should be avoided.
 If there is a possibility that multiple threads may run grpc calls simultaneously, it would probably be better to just ensure `GrpcImporter.configure` is called in a main thread prior to starting the other threads.